brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 On Windows, you **must** run java, and your launcher, as an administrator.
 That means checking the ["run as administrator" compatibility checkbox](https://support.sega.com/hc/en-us/articles/201556551-Compatibility-Mode-and-Running-as-Administrator-for-PC-Games) for `javaw.exe`, `java.exe` and `your launcher.exe`, otherwise Large Pages will silently fail.
-Add `-XX:+UseLargePages -XX:LargePageSizeInBytes=2m` to your arguments.  **Running Java as an admin is a security risk, and you should skip this section if you aren't comfortable with that.**
+Add `-XX:+UseLargePages -XX:LargePageSizeInBytes=2m` to your arguments.

 On linux, you generally want to use `-XX:+UseTransparentHugePages`.
 To manually allocate memory instead (for a bigger performance boost), Red Hat has a good tutorial for RHEL-like linux distros, like Fedora, CentOS, or Oracle Linux: https://www.redhat.com/en/blog/optimizing-rhel-8-run-java-implementation-minecraft-server